c3rb3ru5d3d53c/c3rb3ru5d3d53c.github.io/2023/02/hugo-and-obsidian/index.md

 ### Create a Repository

 To create a [GitHub](https://github.com/) repository, first log in to your [GitHub](https://github.com/) account and click on the `+` icon in the upper right corner, then select `New repository`.
-Next, choose a name for your repository and provide an optional description.
+Next, choose a name for your repository (should be `<username>.github.io`) and provide an optional description.
 Finally, set your repository to be public.

 ## Hugo